-- Step 9A: Attach multimeter to brake to monitor DC voltage observing proper procedure for hookup of multimeter per manufacturing instruction. - Step 9B: Apply power to control and close switch connections that allow DC voltage from control to be applied to brake. - Step 9C: Depending on variable control used and output channel that brake is hooked up to, turn voltage adjust knob or screw, counter-clockwise to 0VDC, at this point slowly increase voltage control clockwise until brake armature disengages.

-(Releases) Record this voltage, continue to increase voltage until brake armature engages.
+- 9A.
+Attach multimeter to brake to monitor DC voltage observing proper procedure for hookup of multimeter per manufacturing instruction. - 9B.
+Apply power to control and close switch connections that allow DC voltage from control to be applied to brake. - 9C.
+Depending on variable control used and output channel that brake is hooked up to, turn voltage adjust knob or screw, counter clockwise to 0VDC, at this point slowly increase voltage control clockwise until brake armature disengages.
+(Releases) Record this voltage, continue to increase voltage until brake armature engages. - Note: If armature does not engage it may be necessary to manually engage the armature by pressing on the back side of the armature keeping fingers from between armature and magnet. - 9D.
+After armature is engaged, slowly decrease (counter clockwise) the voltage adjust to the brake until the brake armature releases.
+Record this voltage. - 9E.
+The final voltage setting for the brake should be the mid point between the voltages recorded in Step 9C and 9D.

-Note:

-If armature does not engage it may be necessary to manually engage the armature by pressing on the back side of the armature keeping fingers from between armature and magnet.

-Step 9D: After armature is engaged, slowly decrease (counter-clockwise) the voltage adjust to the brake until the brake armature releases.
-Record this voltage.